-Safety Analyses assumed a total RCS flow rate of 368,000 gpm.
-This value is bounded by the LCO value of 380,900 gpm and the limit specified in the COLR assuming a flow measurement uncertainty of 3.5%.
+Safety Analyses assumed a total RCS flow rate of 386,000 gpm that includes 3.5% margin for flow measurement uncertainty.
+This value is bounded by the LCO value of 386,000 gpm and the limit specified in the COLR which also assumes a flow measurement uncertainty of 3.5%.
 This 3.5% flow measurement uncertainty assumed in the analyses included errors from known sources.